 - Our Impact

-The Biology Major delivers interdisciplinary training relevant to a wide variety of life sciences careers.
+The Biology Major is offered on the Corvallis campus.
+The major delivers interdisciplinary training relevant to a wide variety of life sciences careers.
 Students can choose to specialize in one of eight transcript-visible options (see below) or select from a wealth of coursework to meet specific interests.
 Biology is a common home for pre-veterinary medicine, as well as pre-medicine and other health professions.

-The Zoology Major focuses on the diversity, organismal biology, ecology and evolution of animals.
+The Zoology Major is offered on the Corvallis campus and through Ecampus.
+The major focuses on the diversity, organismal biology, ecology and evolution of animals.
 Zoology majors are often interested in careers such as animal care and husbandry, field work, informal education, agency work and museum curation, but elective courses can be used to pursue a variety of interests.
 Because of the coursework involved, pre-veterinary medicine students should look to the Biology Major Pre-Veterinary Medicine Option.